WHY MUSIC MATTERS

 Dr. Joy Galliford

-Joy Galliford, Ph.D., is the Director of Development and an Instructor for South Florida Music.
-She received the prestigious 2010 Florida College Music Educator of the Year Award from the Florida Music Educators Association and is recognized for her research and presentations specializing in the area of early childhood at the national, state and local levels.
+Joy Galliford, Ph.D., is the Executive Director of FSFM, as well as the Director of Development and an Instructor for South Florida Music.
+She received the prestigious 2010 Florida College Music Educator of the Year Award from the Florida Music Educators Association; is recognized for her research and presentations specializing the area of early childhood at the national, state, and local levels; and is a nominee for the 2019 Children’s Trust David Lawrence Jr. Champion for Children Award.

 Galliford, as well as her young musicians, have been featured on several local television programs such as NBC 6 South Florida Today and Telemundo discussing the merits of early childhood music education.
 She is known in our community for her dedication and willingness to help parents increase their educational knowledge and understanding as they seek to help their child reach their fullest potential.
 Music is life for Dr. Joy!